parsadanesh/GymGoers-Spring/README.md

 You can use my application in a couple of ways.

+## Using the website
 To begin with, I have deployed my application to the cloud, I used Netlify to deploy the frontend and, I used Docker to containerise my backend to deploy on Render.

 This is the link: [webapp](https://thegymgoerapp.netlify.app).

 I am using a free tier for the cloud services so the backend server spins down after a period of no use, so when accessing the website you will potentially have to wait a couple of minutes for the services to start functioning.

 Another option is cloning this Git repo and running the projects manually.
 I used VSCode to develop the frontend and IntelliJ to develop the backend.
 ## To run the frontend:
 ### Clone the Repository
 - `git clone <repository-url>`